abdul-qadir92/Cucumber_TestNGJava_Automate/README.md

 ---
 ## Configuring the maximum parallel test threads for this repository

-For all the parallel run configuration profiles, you can configure the maximum parallel test threads by changing the settings below.
+For all the parallel run configuration profiles, tests will run with max parallels in your BrowserStack account, or you can configure the parallel test threads from the terminal

-    thread-count in the respective testng.xml files
+    "-DthreadCount=xx"

 |BrowserStack| onPrem |
 |--|--|